 There’s different types of fiber like fermentable and unfermentable fibers, soluable and insoluble.
 Different types of fiber may cause GI upset for some people, so if we have digestive problems, we may need to figure out which types of fiber are the easiest for us to digest.
 If we’re increasing our fiber intake, it’s recommended to do so slowly, as well as increase our water intake and this may help avoid or minimize GI upset

--Doing major health behaviors like getting enough sleep, getting enough daily movement, getting sunshine, socializing, etc.
+-Doing major health behaviors like getting enough sleep, getting enough daily movement, getting sunshine, drinking enough water, socializing, etc.

 It’s easy with our health to think that we aren’t doing enough, or to put too much focus on what we think we are doing “wrong” vs what we are doing well.
 The goal isn’t to go down every single rabbit hole, or blame ourselves, or stress ourselves out trying to make 100 changes to our lifestyle at once, but rather to have more awareness of how our lifestyle impacts our health.